hanshuo-shuo/llm_biology/README.md

 The prompt also includes feedback about the last action (whether the position changed and the current “stuck” streak) plus a discrete action menu.
 The model responds in a structured format:

-ACTION: [0–6]
+ACTION: [0–6] six hex‑aligned directions (the arena is hexagonal) plus Freeze.

 THOUGHT: [brief reasoning]

 Known issue: The agent often gets stuck or oscillates near obstacles/boundaries, but can still just about complete the task in some runs.

 - **GLM‑4.1V 9B Thinking (vision-language)** – follow-up agent with the same parameter scale but direct visual grounding on rendered frames.